reaviz/reablocks/README.md

 - **Set variant once**: The `variant` prop should be set at app initialization and not changed at runtime
 - **Match CSS import**: Always import the CSS file that matches your variant
 - **No runtime switching**: Changing variants at runtime requires loading both CSS files and may cause styling issues
+- **Tailwind palette utilities**: When using `reablocks/uds.css`, plan to migrate raw Tailwind palette utilities (e.g., `text-gray-700`) to semantic tokens or UDS component tokens.
+See the migration guide for details.

 ### Custom Theme Overrides